 Becher B, Durell BG, Noelle RJ.
 IL-23 produced by CNS-resident cells controls T cell encephalitogenicity during the effector phase of experimental autoimmune encephalomyelitis.
 J Clin Invest.
 2003;112(8):1186-1191. doi:10.1172/JCI19079

 Dartmouth Digital Commons Citation

 Becher, Burkhard; Durell, Brigit G.; and Noelle, Randolph J., "IL-23 Produced by CNS-Resident Cells Controls T Cell Encephalitogenicity During the Effector Phase of Experimental Autoimmune Encephalomyelitis" (2003).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3734.